banane/drugeffect/README.md

 I decided not to load a database, and do it all in view/controller.
 This was a decision on getting some results fast to play with.
 I didn't rule it out but doing a data model would have taken longer, and I wasn't 100% on the FDA data coming back yet.
 Working thorugh a live result would have familiarized myself enough to get it working operationally.
 I wasn't sure I'd have time for hte other features- and I didn't- so glad I didn't spend time on the model.

+I did not have time to read in detail the larger schematics to how the fields were related to each other, so I did a simple assessment based on names, ids.
+Another reason why I did not build a database at this point.

 ## Improvements

 Pagination for sure.
 I would read more from the API and provide an idea of how many more results.